-AARON LATCHEM was a happy man after his Trowbridge based Lavis FC side came from behind to defeat Devizes The Castle FC 4-1in the final of this season’s RP Clarke Sheds & Fencing sponsored WG Parr Trophy which was the first of the league’s double header of Cup Finals at the Lye, Seend, and what made the victory even sweeter for Latchem’s men was that it was achieved in front of the family of the late Pete Lavis who the team was formed in memory of.
+Aaron Latchem was a happy man after his Trowbridge based Lavis FC side came from behind to defeat Devizes’ The Castle FC 4-1 in the final of this season’s RP Clarke Sheds & Fencing sponsored WG Parr Trophy which was the first of the league’s double header of Cup Finals at the Lye, Seend.
+The victory was made even sweeter for Latchem’s men as it was achieved in front of the family of the late Pete Lavis who the team was formed in memory of.

 With Pete’s wife Diane and son Mike and daughter Sarah watching on Lavis made a nervous start to the game at the Lye, Seend but almost went ahead on 9 minutes when a Mark Maguire free kick flew inches wide of the target.
 Midway through the half Castle’s Joe Unsworth’s skied an attempted clearance that had his keeper Adam Walters back peddling before the ball over the bar and to safety.
 Jack Booth’s cross come shot flashed across the face of goal as Castle survived another attempt on their goal.